wictor-parmenis/Chronos/README.md

-# A app of chronometer with React !
+# A demonstrative app of chronometer with React !

-Using this app for to meditate, chronometer matches of soccer and more then.
+Use this app for to meditate, chronometer matches of soccer and more then.
 In future, the goal is:
 * Put a timer;
 * Put a newsletter about productivity;
 * Optimize app for smartphone;

+Ps: this app not is a really project now.
+Is only a fruit of my training with react.js  :)

 # Getting Started with Create React App